Timmy, Sydney and Hetty all needed emergency treatment

 Now Nicole is urging owners to avoid Easter agonies by keeping the buns well away from pets who run the risk of kidney failure and even death.

-Timmy is a four-year-old Labrador-cockapoo cross and five-year-old Sydney is a Jack Russell.
+Timmy is a five-year-old Labrador-cockapoo cross and six-year-old Sydney is a Jack Russell.
 Both had just returned to the family home in Camberley, Surrey when they had their fateful feast.

-“Timmy is the one who is most prone to eating things he shouldn’t, getting up on counters, so we do always try and keep things out of reach,” said Nicole, 35.
+“Timmy is the one who is most prone to eating things he shouldn’t, getting up on counters, so we do always try and keep things out of reach,” said Nicole.

 “The dog walkers had brought them home and didn’t lock them in the lounge as they were supposed to.
 Although we have a stair gate on the kitchen, they got in there and Timmy obviously decided to do a bit of counter surfing and helped himself.